RIS-Empowered OTFS Modulation With Faster-than-Nyquist Signaling in High-Mobility Wireless Communications: Simulation Results

-\figref{fig:BER_RIS} depicts the BER performance of the proposed RIS-OTFS-FTN scheme with MMSE detector in comparison to benchmark variants, including schemes without RIS or FTN, as well as different $\alpha$ $M$ and $N$., as shown in figure.
+\figref{fig:BER_RIS} depicts the BER performance of the RIS-OTFS-FTN scheme with MMSE detector in comparison to benchmark variants, including schemes without RIS or FTN, as well as different $\alpha$ $M$ and $N$., as shown in figure.
 Notably, the RIS-OTFS scheme ($\alpha=1$) achieves superior performance relative to FTN-enabled variants at equivalent grid sizes, attributable to its use of ideal rectangular pulses rather than the RRC filter employed in FTN processing.
-Moreover, the RIS-OTFS-FTN with $M=16$, $N=16$, $Q=8$, and $\alpha=0.8$ extremely outperforms the OTFS-FTN without RIS, demonstrating that RIS can better enhance the effective channel strength and mitigates fading in high-mobility scenarios.
-Similarly, comparing RIS-OTFS-FTN to RIS-OTFS, the FTN variant introduces additional ISI due to time-domain compression, leading to a performance degradation, particularly evident at higher SNR where an error floor emerges, which is because increased grid dimensions amplify the impact of residual ISI and channel dispersion in the DD domain, limiting the MMSE detector's equalization capability.
-Besides, we can find that the BER performance improves as $M$ and $N$ increases, which happens because larger OTFS grids offer finer resolution in the DD domain, enabling better exploitation of channel diversity and more effective equalization of multi-path and Doppler effects in detection.
+And the RIS-OTFS-FTN with $M=16$, $N=16$, $Q=8$, and $\alpha=0.8$ extremely outperforms the OTFS-FTN without RIS, demonstrating that RIS can better enhance the effective channel strength and mitigates fading in high-mobility scenarios.
+Similarly, comparing RIS-OTFS-FTN to RIS-OTFS, FTN variant introduces additional ISI due to time-domain compression, leading to a performance degradation, particularly evident at higher SNR where an error floor emerges, which is because increased grid dimensions amplify the impact of residual ISI and channel dispersion in the DD domain, limiting LMMSE detector's equalization capability.
+Besides, the BER performance improves as $M$ and $N$ increases, which happens because larger OTFS grids offer finer resolution in the DD domain, enabling better exploitation of channel diversity and more effective equalization of multi-path and Doppler effects in detection.
+For the results with message passing (MP) detector, which has 100 maximum number of MP detector iterations and damping parameter $\omega_{MP}=0.8$, we observe that despite the dense channel graph, the MP detector's ability to explicitly model the FTN interference structure allows it to outperform LMMSE in the high-SNR regime, effectively improving the error performance in high SNR range.
+This confirms that while MP is computationally expensive in RIS environments, it is necessary for maximizing reliability when aggressive FTN compression is applied.